whipper-team/morituri-plugin-yamllogger/README.md

 +            lines.append("      Result: Track not present in "
 +                         "AccurateRip database")
 +            lines.append("    AccurateRip v2:")
-+            lines.append("      Result: not supported in morituri")
++            lines.append("      Result: Unknown (not supported in morituri)")

+         # Check if Test & Copy CRCs are equal
+         if trackResult.testcrc == trackResult.copycrc:
 ```